 Eastern European Countries have a lot in common as most of them used to be a part of the USSR and share vestiges of that period.
 However, what connects these countries even stronger is their invincible desire to reach for improvement.
 Today, Eastern Europe is developing at the speed of light, which has resulted in an outbreak of innovative specialists in different industries, among which tech professionals really stand out.

 While Eastern European software developers have achieved great results and are renowned around the world for their high-quality work, economies of their countries still lag behind.
 This makes cooperation with software developers in Eastern Europe rather beneficial: you receive a high-quality product for a price that is lower than the average rates in Western European countries.
 However, reasonable rates aren’t the only benefit that attracts business owners to build extended teams in Eastern Europe countries.
-Here are five reasons to cooperate with Eastern European developers:
+Here are five reasons to augment your team with Eastern European developers:

 Massive Talent Pool